 Carbohydrates in the muscle building diet

 Carbohydrates are energy carriers, but they also promote muscle building.
 Carbohydrates occur in innumerable forms in a wide variety of foods.
 They are short-chain carbohydrates in fruit or table sugar and long-chain carbohydrates in potatoes, rice, and whole-grain products.
 After eating, your body converts them into the glycogen that it can use, which serves as an energy source.

 Carbohydrates, therefore, provide you with the energy you need for your workout.
 Ergo: Without carbohydrates, you also have less power to train.
 But which carbohydrates are the right ones for your muscle-building diet, and which ones are hidden fasteners?

 Building muscle with complex carbohydrates

 Complex carbohydrates, which are absorbed more slowly into the blood, also cause blood sugar to rise more slowly.
+You can also use fat burner products like Oxyshred to prevent fat.
 This is how you prevent fat deposits from building up.
 A high proportion of fibre and micronutrients (vitamins, minerals) in the carbohydrate sources makes sense before training to avoid blood sugar fluctuations and supply the body with critical vital substances.